-A big aesthetic consideration in your kitchen is your choice of countertop.
-There are many options to choose from, but mostly it’s going to come down to 2 deciding factors: functionality and cost.
+One of the many things you will need to consider for your new kitchen is your choice of countertop.
+It is not only a decision based on aesthetics, but also a practical one.
+There are many options to choose from, but mostly it’s going to come down to 4 deciding factors.

 Quartz in manufactured by compressing natural quartz and resin.
 This man-made product has many great qualities: it is non-porous, stain- and scratch resistant and will last many years with virtually no maintenance.
 Their only drawback is that they are not entirely heat proof and can be damaged by hot cookware or appliances.
 Brand names include Ceasarstone®, Zodiac® and Silestone®.

 Corian & DCUK

 Another man-made countertop material, solid surfacing like Corian®, Formica® and Staron® are highly durable, scratch resistant, and allows completely seamless countertops.
 Scratches or other damage can be buffed out which allows them to look like new for a very long time.
 These products also usually come with extensive guarantees that further emphasize their lifespan.